Funeoz/obsidian-vault/Anglais/Cash incentives for good test scores.md

 On top of that, according to a study from Keskpaik and Rocher from 2011, if you want your kid to succeed at school in France, it is better that you give him books and take him to museums.
 Simply because in France, it’s what we call the “cultural capital” that influences the most how a kid succeeds at school.

-Therefore, it’s difficult to defend a system that rewards the same people: the people that had the chance to grow up in an advantaged family.
+Therefore, it’s difficult to defend a system that rewards the same students: the students that had the chance to grow up in an advantaged family.

 Now, let’s take it to another extent.
 If we are at school to learn for ourselves, how are sure that introducing cash incentives will not replace the goal of going to school, which is going to school for the sake of learning?